 In TCP there is only ordered data transfer.
 But Stream Control Transmission Protocol supports also unordered data transfer beside ordered data transfer.

 Stream Control Transmission Protocol is a message-oriented protocol while TCP is a byte-oriented protocol.
-Data delivery is more flexible with message-oriented system sued by SCTP.
+Data delivery is more flexible with message-oriented system used by SCTP.

 In TCP data is represented as Segment while in Stream Control Transmission Protocol it is represented as Chunk.